deepakholalchikkanna-tomtom/release-based-workflow/README.md

 This is the sample game that is built in the first three Chapter of mobile HTML5 Game Development.

-It is released under both the GPL and MIT license to do with what you will.
+It is released under both the GPL and MIT license to do with what you willy.

 Playable Version:
 http://cykod.github.com/AlienInvasion/